auhowielau/hu-lab/content/en/authors/cfyuan/_index.md

 ---
 # Display name
-title: Hu-Group
+title: Chunfeng Yuan
+weight: 30

 # Username (this should match the folder name)
 authors:
-- admin
+- cfyuan

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role:
+role: Associate Professor

 # Organizations/Affiliations
 organizations: